FemtoCaching: Wireless Video Content Delivery through Distributed Caching Helpers: Introduction

-We consider two versions of the distributed caching problem. \begin{itemize} \item In the first case, only complete files are stored in the helpers caches.
-We refer to this case as the \emph{uncoded distributed caching problem} and we show that finding an optimal placement is computationally intractable (NP-complete).
-Notice that while (channel) coding is used in order to achieve reliable communication over the wireless channel, the \emph{uncoded} nature of this problem consists of the fact that the raw data packets are directly stored in the caches. \item In the second case, we allow coding.
-For simplicity, we assume that it is implemented by ideal MDS rateless codes.
-An MDS rateless code generates an arbitrarily long sequence of parity (a parity here refers to a linear combination of some source symbols) symbols from an information packet of fixed size of $B$ symbols, such that if the decoder obtains any $B$ parity symbols, it can recover the original $B$ information symbols.
-It is well-known that this behavior can be closely approached (at the cost of a small redundancy overhead) by Raptor codes \cite{shokrollahi2006raptor}.
-In this case, the individual identity of the packets is not relevant.
-Rather, what matters is how many parity symbols of a given file are retrieved from the helpers within the reach of each user.
-We show that the \textit{coded distributed caching problem} is convex.
-By introducing additional auxiliary variables, it can be further reduced to a linear program. \end{itemize}
+While the overall system design and optimization is a complex problem that would go well beyond the scope of this paper, involving research issues at multiple layers, such as the physical layer of a small cell tier architecture (see \cite{surveyfemto} and references therein)), or the scheduling protocols for video streaming over wireless networks (e.g., see \cite{neely2012wireless, dilip-arxiv,chen2011adaptive}), here we focus on a particular key system aspect: the content placement problem, \textit{i.e.}, which files should be cached by which helpers, given a certain network topology (helpers-users connectivity) and file popularity distribution.
+In particular, we wish to minimize the expected total file downloading delay (averaged over the users' random demands) over the cache content placement.
+We consider two variants of the content placement problem.
+In the first case, referred to as the \emph{uncoded content placement problem}, only complete files are stored in the helpers caches.
+In the second case, we allow {\em intra-session} coding.
+For simplicity, we assume ideal MDS rateless codes,\footnote{An MDS rateless code generates an arbitrarily long sequence of parity symbols from an information packet of fixed size of $B$ bits, such that if the decoder obtains any $B$ parity symbols, it can recover the original $B$ information bits.} which can be closely approached in practice by Raptor codes \cite{shokrollahi2006raptor}.
+In this case, the individual identity of the bits that make up a file is not relevant and what matters is how many parity symbols of a given file are retrieved from the helpers within the reach of each user.

-In our cache placement problems, we optimize the caches allocation assuming that the users' demand distribution (file popularity) and the network connectivity graph are known.
-In reality, the file popularity evolves at a time scale much slower than the time scale of streaming and can be learned accurately by monitoring the user activity.
-Adapting the cache content as the file popularity distribution evolves as such slow time scale does not pose a significant problem and it is already a common practice in CDNs.
-Hence, the cost of refreshing the helpersÕ content can be safely neglected.
-Once the optimal content placement is determined, the BS centrally populates the helpersÕ caches using weak backhaul links during off-peak periods.
-We discuss the change in the network connectivity graph over time in section \ref{sec:contrib}.